 If the invention was created in the process of research funded by the government, the government retains certain rights in the invention.

+Please include the non-SU inventor in the invention disclosure form and inform us of any related agreements we should review and/or technology transfer contacts from the non-Stanford institution.
 Absent any contractual obligation, we rely on patent law which allows joint inventors joint rights in an invention.

 Intellectual property, also known as "intangible property", is different from “tangible property” such as land, a building, a computer, etc. Intellectual property may be protected under the patent, trademark, trade secret and/or copyright laws.
 More information about these types of intellectual property can be found at http://otl.stanford.edu/inventors/inventors_ip.html.